lenablechmann/online-calculator/README.md

 - potentially add a floating point number input

 ## Project Plan
-- [ ] figure out the layout with figma + find a decent color palette
+- [ ] figure out the basic button layout + find a decent color palette
-- [ ] first attempt at a UML Diagram
-- [ ] create small prototypes for your ideas:
+- [ ] create small function prototypes:
     - a function that takes user string and puts out a modified string (several 0000 get ignored)
     - parse a string as though it's a stack with pop and push methods (Reverse Polish Notation style + Shunting Yard Algorithm)
-    - write 2 stacks one for operators one for numbers?
     - edge case for when there aren't enough operands/operators
     - find a way to deal with very long numbers
 - [ ] write out pseudocode
 - [ ] structure the HTML
+- [ ] connect the JS to the DOM
 - [ ] mobile first CSS, fits the mobile screen, should look like a mobile calculator on desktop as well